Yarram's Premiere Art Event

 Conditions of Entry (for artists)

-1. All completed Entry Forms and Entry Fees must be received no later than 5pm March 31, 2025.
+1. All completed Entry Forms and Entry Fees must be received no later than 12 Noon March 8 2026.

 2. No late entries will be accepted.